sy2002/QNICE-FPGA/doc/README.md

 |------------------|----------------------------------------------------------
 | demos            | Screenshots for the web site and for the main README.md showing the demos.
 Additionally, this folder contains the all-time high-scores for Q-TRIS in [q-tris-highscore.txt](demos/q-tris-highscore.txt).
 | github           | Images used for the presentation of the project on GitHub
 | history          | Right now, this folder only contains an old paper (`nice_can.pdf`) about the predecessor of QNICE: The NICE architecture.
-QNICE albeit a 16-bit architecture was created later than the 32-bit NIEC architecture.
+QNICE albeit a 16-bit architecture was created later than the 32-bit NICE architecture.
 | intro            | LaTeX source and [PDF version](intro/qnice_intro.pdf) of the QNICE introduction presentation
 | monitor          | The script [create_documentation.pl](../monitor/create_documentation.pl) uses LaTeX to generate the basic Monitor library function documentation in the PDF file [doc.pdf](monitor/doc.pdf).
 | programming_card | LaTeX source and [PDF version](programming_card/programming_card_screen.pdf) of a convenient QNICE Assembler programming card (quick guide)